85

 Can Fibroids Stop Your Menstrual Period?

-In the case of missing your period or experiencing heavy bleeding during your period, an underlying health condition such as uterine fibroids may be present.
-Any change in a woman’s period pattern can be caused by uterine fibroids.
+In the case of missing your period or experiencing heavy menstrual bleeding could indicate an underlying health condition such as uterine fibroids.
+Tracking your period and symptoms can help you identify irregularities that may require medical attention.

 How Fibroids Affect Menstrual Cycles

-If you are experiencing heavier or prolonged periods, more intense menstrual cramps, or excessive bleeding between periods, it is advisable to consult with a healthcare professional to determine if fibroids may be the underlying cause.
+If you are experiencing heavier or prolonged periods, more intense menstrual cramps, or bleeding between periods, it is important to consult with a healthcare professional to determine if fibroids may be the underlying cause.
 Early diagnosis and treatment can help alleviate symptoms and improve your overall well-being.

 What is Heavy Bleeding?